godotengine/godot-docs/tutorials/io/encrypting_save_games.rst

 The class :ref:`File <class_File>` can open a file at a location and read/write data (integers, strings and variants).
 It also supports encryption.
-To create an encrypted file, a passphrase must be provided, like this:
+To create an encrypted file, a passphrase must be provided.
+If we just store the passphrase in plaintext in our code, it will look something like this:

 .. tabs::
  .. code-tab:: gdscript GDScript